haoweichen/An-Intro-to-Node/README.md

 <br><strong>randomizeSentences(paragraph)</strong></br>
 For your final function, you will take in a paragraph and randomize the sentences in it.
-<code><pre>var paragraph = "Hello, world!
+<pre><code>var paragraph = "Hello, world!
 I am a paragraph.
 You can tell that I am a paragraph because there are multiple sentences that are split up by punctuation marks.
 Grammar can be funny, so I will only put in paragraphs with periods, exclamation marks, and question marks -- no quotations.";
-console.log(randomizeSentences(paragraph));</pre></code>
+console.log(randomizeSentences(paragraph));</code></pre>
 Would print something like:
 <pre><code>You can tell that I am a paragraph because there are multiple sentences that are split up by punctuation marks.
 I am a paragraph.
 Grammar can be funny, so I will only put in paragraphs with periods, exclamation marks, and question marks -- no quotations.
 Hello, world!
 This one is tricky!
 You'll have to work with string manipulation, and probably an array or two as well.</code></pre>